Review the resources below for information on identifying and reporting animal diseases.

 Regardless of whether a zoonotic disease outbreak is a natural occurrence or the result of an intentional terrorist attack, rapid recognition of the outbreak is crucial in protecting the public.
 The veterinarian’s role in reporting suspicion of such outbreaks cannot be overstated.

-Not only is it the duty of a veterinarian to report such diseases, it is the law.
+Not only is it the duty of a veterinarian to report such diseases, but it is also the law.
 For more information about this law, click here.